Ask Dr. Wilbur

 The Doctor Responds:

 Skunk, this is something your flight instructor should be working with you to obtain.
-You have to apply in person, to any Designated Pilot Examiner (DPE) or at any FAA Flight Standards District Office (FSDO).
+You have to apply in person, through a Certified Flight Instructor (CFI), Designated Pilot Examiner (DPE), or at any FAA Flight Standards District Office (FSDO).
 You will need an appointment, and you need to bring along photo ID.
+Although the application is filed as stated above, an actual temporary airman certificate is then issued via email by the FAA Airman Certification Branch (and a permanent plastic certificate will follow in the mail some weeks later).
+You will need to print out the temporary, sign it, and carry it with you until the permanent certificate arrives.

-Many DPEs and FSDOs are requiring that applications for student pilot licenses be done only through the FAA IACRA website (that's an acronym for Integrated Airman Certificate and Rating Application).
+Most CFIs, DPEs, and FSDOs are now requiring that applications for student pilot certificates be done only through the FAA IACRA website (that's an acronym for Integrated Airman Certificate and Rating Application).
+Paper applications are fast becoming obsolete.
 You can visit iacra.faa.gov by yourself, and create an account (you'll make up your own username and password; the system will then assign you a Federal Tracking Number.
 You will need to give this FTN to your instructor, DPE, FSDO, etc, so they can access your records).

 Once your account is created and you have an FTN, you can then begin to fill out the FAA Form 8710 on the iacra website.
 This is your application for a Student Pilot certificate.
 When you go to get your certificate issued, the FSDO or DPE will be able to access the form on their computer, by using your FTN.
 (Of course, you should always carry a printout of the application with you, in case the system decides not to cooperate!)

-You can also get a Student Pilot Certificate issued by an Aviation Medical Examiner (AME) -- but only if you are taking a physical exam and applying for a medical certificate.
-Since Sport Pilots don't need an FAA medical, this is probably not what you want to do.
+At one time, you could also get a Student Pilot Certificate issued by an Aviation Medical Examiner (AME) at the time you were taking a physical exam and applying for an airman medical certificate.
+This is no longer the case; you now have to apply through a CFI, DPE, or FSDO.

-You will also be using IACRA (with that same FTN) to create your application for your Sport Pilot license, when you're ready for your checkride.
+You will also be using IACRA (with that same FTN) to register for an FAA Knowledge Test (written), and to create your application for your Sport Pilot license, when you're ready for your checkride.
 Most DPEs won't give you a practical exam until you've filled out the 8710-11 on IACRA, had your flight instructor endorse (digitally sign) it online, and then provided them with your FTN.
-Again, you'll want to have a printout with you when you report for your checkride, just in case.
+Again, you'll want to have a hardcopy with you when you report for your checkride, just in case.

 I'm surprised your flight instructor hasn't discussed all this with you.
 It's normally the CFI's responsibility to walk his or her students through these procedures.
 (In your instructor's defense, it's possible that he or she hasn't yet figured out IACRA.
 The FAA doesn't make it easy!)